What is a mortgage?

 A mortgage is a loan that you can take out to fund your purchase of property or land.
 Buying property or land is often the biggest purchase you are going to make.
 If you are considering taking out a mortgage to make this acquisition it is important that you understand the process and make sure you can afford the mortgage repayments.
 You will usually need to have at least 5% of the purchase price to put down as a deposit, however the larger the deposit the better mortgage deals you are likely to be able to access.

-You will also need to keep in mind the other costs involved in buying a property for example mortgage fees or stamp duty (You can use our Stamp Duty Calculator to estimate these payments).
+You will also need to keep in mind the other costs involved in buying a property for example mortgage fees or stamp duty.

 Use the below mortgage repayment calculator, provided by our partners SPF Private Clients, to get an idea of the monthly mortgage payments that may be due should you be financing a property purchase with a mortgage.